 Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-How ClassPass & Dave’s Killer Bread built success
+Lessons from the creators of ClassPass & Dave’s Killer Bread

 ClassPass users around the world have logged more than 100 million hours of workouts, while Dave’s Killer Bread is flying off shelves at a record pace.
 What do their founders attribute the success of their brands to?

-At a recent Business Mastery event, Tony Robbins hosts an in-depth conversation with both Payal Kadakia, the founder and CEO of ClassPass, and Dave Dahl, the founder of Dave’s Killer Bread.
+At a recent Business Mastery event, Tony Robbins hosted an in-depth conversation with Payal Kadakia, the founder and CEO of ClassPass, and Dave Dahl, the founder of Dave’s Killer Bread, on how to build success in business.

 ClassPass is this decade’s first unicorn, a start-up that reached a billion dollar valuation.
-But it is Kadakia’s passion for and dedication to her company’s mission of providing soul nourishing experiences to its community that drives her daily.
+But it is Payal’s passion for and dedication to her company’s mission of providing soul nourishing experiences to its community that drives her daily.
+It’s a mission that’s deeply personal: Payal was bullied as a child, an experience that ultimately led her to discover dance as an outlet.
+Now, she’s driven to create that sense of community for others.

 [01:25] Introduction of Payal Kadakia